polyfy/polylith/readme.md

                                  :deps/root "environments/poly"}}}}}
 ```

-We will cover what all the different settings mean and how to use them.
+If you wounder what all the settings are used for, be patient, we will soon cover what everything mean and how to use them.

 ## Development